-From developing the fear of staying alone in a room or separation anxiety to being surprised from bumping into things or exploring the nuances of cause and effect, you will notice a 36-week old baby growth spurt pretty soon.
-Stay prepared for napping on the go since your little one will be dozing off unexpectedly and be ready for making changes to your lifestyle and schedule.
+From developing the fear of staying alone in a room or experiencing separation anxiety to being surprised from bumping into things or exploring the nuances of cause and effect, your baby’s cognitive, social and emotional, and physical development will be in full swing.
+Stay prepared for napping on the go since your little one will be dozing off unexpectedly.
+The new routine to which you adjusted fairly well a couple of months after your baby’s birth, well, that may change now.
 You’ll need to be flexible and adaptive at this stage.
-From feeding to napping, playing and taking your young one out for some fun, this is the time they learn a lot and develop rapidly.
-Whether their growth is slow or fast, here are a couple of development milestones you have to watch out for.
-Read on below to find out.
+Your baby’s feeding and napping schedule may undergo slight changes, and you will need to take them out for some playtime too.
+This is the time when he will learn a lot and develop rapidly.
+Whether your child is growing just right for his age or not, here are a couple of development milestones you must watch out for.

 [Also Read: 9 Months Old Baby Development]

-- Standing with Support – Your baby will be able to grab your nearby coffee table or ottoman and stand with support.
-He may even be able to walk with support too on his own, at least a few or so steps.
+- Standing with Support: Your baby will soon attempt to stand by holding on to that coffee table in the living room of your house.
+He might also try to walk with support on his own, or at least will take a few steps.

-- Crawling and Sitting – You’ll notice your little one zip away from one room to the next or circle around furnishings pretty easily.
-He should be able to sit comfortably on his own and enter seated positions without support.
+- Crawling and Sitting: You’ll notice your little one zip away from one room to the next or circle around furnishings pretty easily.
+He should be able to sit comfortably on his own and sit on his own.

 [Also Read: 9 Months Old Baby Milestones]

-Teething will also start taking place, and since it’ll be in the process, your baby may give preference for softer foods over hard solids every now and then.
+Your baby may also begin teething, and since it’ll be in the process, your baby is likely to prefer soft foods over hard solids every now and then.
 Ensure that you provide him with a plethora of options to explore tastes and textures.
-These could include crunchy carrots, sweet apples and soft oats.
+These could include crunchy carrots, sweet apples, and soft oats.
 If you’re concerned about getting enough nutrients, then don’t worry.
 As long as you keep providing him, he’ll keep eating and meeting his dietary requirements automatically.

-Breastfeeding will continue up to his first birthday and make sure not to give your baby cow’s milk since his digestive system won’t be ready for it until then or anytime soon.
+Whether you breastfeed or formula feed, continue doing so up until his first birthday or even later.
+Don’t start your baby on cow’s milk as early as 12 months since his digestive system won’t be ready for it until then or anytime soon.